 Another easy way to stay engaged with your followers is to interact with different people, schools or businesses in your community.
-No matter the social media platforms you use, take time each day to like, comment and share content from these kinds of places.
-For example, does your business sponsor the local baseball team and they won their big game this week?
-If the school posts about it on their social media, you can engage with this post to show that you care about your community.
-However, don’t restrict your content just to the organizations that you support; show some love to community efforts or events that your business isn’t directly affiliated with.
-This shows your involvement isn’t strictly for financial gain or to grow your business.
-Everyone wants to support their own community since, after all, it’s your community to enjoy, as well.
+No matter the social media platforms you use, take time each day to like, comment and share content from these kinds of accounts.
+For instance, does your business sponsor the local baseball team?
+If the team posts about a big achievement or event on its social media platform, engage with this post to show your support.
+However, don’t only restrict your content to the organizations you support; show some love to community efforts or events that your business isn’t directly affiliated with.
+This shows your involvement isn’t strictly for financial gain.

-At Farm Bureau, we provide new articles, videos and additional content each week that agents can share with their current client/members or prospective clients about our insurance products and services.
-Our content is strategically created to align with our products, promotions and National observances so agents can share the most relevant information on their personal websites and across their social platforms.
+At Farm Bureau, we provide weekly social media content for insurance agents, like new articles, videos and additional content about our insurance products and services, that agents can share with their current or prospective clients.
+Our content is strategically created to align with our products, promotions and national observances so agents can share the most relevant information on their personal websites and across their social platforms.

 Maintain a Consistent Posting Schedule

 Having a consistent posting schedule can help you stay engaged with your community.
-If you’re posting great content regularly, your followers may look forward to seeing your posts in their social media feeds which would hopefully lead to more engagement.
-Plus, regularly posting, no matter if it’s on Facebook or LinkedIn, is a great way to stay in front of current or potential clients.
+If you’re posting great content regularly, your followers may look forward to seeing your posts in their social media feeds, which will hopefully lead to more engagement.
+Plus, regularly posting is a great way to stay in front of current or potential clients.

 Use Paid Advertising to Capture Your Target Audience

-Nowadays, you have to pay to play the game of social media marketing.
-Facebook business pages reach less than 2% of the fan audience on non-paid posts, according to vendesocial.
-This means that your odds of showing up in your client/members’ social media feeds organically (without putting money behind a post) is very slim.
+Be prepared to pay to play the game of social media marketing.
+Facebook business pages reach less than 2% of the fan audience on nonpaid posts, according to vendesocial.
+This means your odds of showing up in your clients’ social media feeds organically (without putting money behind a post) is very slim.

 Join Different Online Groups

-Social media platforms like LinkedIn, Facebook and Google+ have group and discussion forums, or communities, for people that have similar interests.
-To network with others, take a moment to research different groups that best fit your area of extensive knowledge.
-From there, join roughly a dozen groups or discussion forums and try to engage as often as your schedule allows.
+Social media platforms like LinkedIn and Facebook have group and discussion forums, or communities, for people who have similar interests.
+To network with others, research different groups that best fit your area of expertise.
+From there, join groups or discussion forums and prioritize engaging on those platforms as often as your schedule allows.

-Another benefit of joining groups or communities and engaging with them is you can share your content with a very targeted audience.
-Plus, these groups of people could be in the hundreds, if not thousands, and could potentially become loyal brand advocates.
+Another benefit of joining groups or communities and engaging with them is having the ability to share your content with a very targeted audience.
+Plus, these groups of people could number in the hundreds, if not thousands, and could become loyal brand advocates.

-Since Farm Bureau encourages our agents to create a professional persona on their social media platforms, we’re going to focus on the most businesslike and useful social media outlet for our insurance agents: LinkedIn.
+Farm Bureau encourages agents to create a professional persona on their social media platforms, and specifically, LinkedIn, which is the social platform most beneficial for building connections and credibility for professionals like insurance agents.

 LinkedIn easily allows users to display their work and volunteer experience, credentials and testimonials from others.
-Plus, if you’re looking for a new opportunity, hiring managers often view a potential candidate's LinkedIn profile.
-By taking the time to list out any certifications, volunteer experience or specials skills, you’ll be one step ahead.
+Taking the time to list out any certifications, volunteer experience or specials skills helps establish your credibility and expertise.

-Follow industry news sources, leaders and joining groups to stay in the know.
-Plus, share this news to enhance your profile, as well as demonstrate that you’re staying on top of what is happening in the industry.
+Follow industry news sources and leaders and join groups to stay in the know.
+Staying connected to your industry also demonstrates that you care about what is happening in the field.